unitfactory/api/docs/guidelines.md

 ### Adding and modifying endpoints

 Adding endpoints and properties are typically always non-breaking and backwards compatible.
-Modifying, renaming and removing endpoints and properties is allowed during the beta period is allowed.
+Modifying, renaming and removing endpoints and properties is allowed during the beta period.
 Once our API is released, we will tag our API with a new version for each breaking change.

 ### Empty properties